alexistricot/perubot/schema.md

 - [x] notify the player that they lost
 - [x] print help on `!perudo help`
 - [x] custom emojis only work in the guild where there were originally added
-- [ ] during palmito, the player not in palmito calzones and wins and the game stays in palmito
+- [x] during palmito, the player not in palmito calzones and wins and the game stays in palmito
+- [x] wrong count of dice during dudo